ogdendavis/draw-font/README.md

   - Support for additional font families and/or additional CSS selectors
   - Show generic font families as they would appear on different operating systems and devices
+  - Change page background when font color is too close